sourcegraph/sourcegraph-public-snapshot/doc/dev/plans/2019-01-14-codeintel-onboarding.md

 - Instructions for running in Docker and Kubernetes
 - Then information specific to the language server (e.g. private dependencies)

-This is necessary because of how busy/complicated the extension READMEs have already become.
-There are so many potential paths on those pages (e.g.: admin setup vs. user extension enablement; sourcegraph.com vs. self-hosted; 3.0 vs. 2.x; single Docker image vs. cluster, etc.).
-Pulling the admin setup portion out of those READMEs, and leaving them to focus on how end users (i.e., non-admins) enable the extension, would simplify and clarify them.
-They would, of course, link out to the docs page.

 ### Test plan

 TBD.
 We could add an e2e test to ensure the site alert and toast appear for admins and users at the right moments.